cwd-k2/titania.go/README.md

 Just a code-testing/judging tool, using [paiza.io](https://paiza.io) API.
 Intended to replace other local judgment tools.

-**This program is still in a WIP state, so big changes may be introducd.
+**This program is still in a WIP state, so big changes may be introduced.
 Be careful.**

 ## What is this for?